 All families can customize their contact settings by choosing how each message is delivered.
 For instance, you can set up multiple phone numbers to receive Emergency Voice messages, and only one phone number to receive General Notification Voice messages.
 You can have a mobile phone designated to receive messages in both Voice and Text format (to receive both, you must have both Voice and Text specified for each phone number and each type of message), or you can have your phone designated only to receive one or the other.

-You can view more detailed information at www.ktufsd.org/ParentPortal.
+You can view more detailed information at the Parent Portal Page.

-Website E-Alerts are available through SchoolWires, the Ken-Ton School District’s website management system.
-These are for people who are not the parent or guardian of a current Ken-Ton student and thus ineligible to receive ShoutPoint notifications.
+Website E-Alerts are offered through the website management system.
 In the past, these used to be available as both text and email alerts.
-However, as of June 29, 2016, SchoolWires no longer provides for the dissemination of text messages.
+However, as of June 29, 2016, Blackboard no longer provides for the dissemination of text messages.
+More information can be found on the Website E-Alerts Page.

-With thousands of family and community members active on Facebook, the District’s Facebook page has been an effective way of disseminating information to the school district community and general public.
-You can find the Ken-Ton School District on Facebook as well as Twitter and Instagram @ktufsd.
+With thousands of family and community members active on Facebook, the District’s Facebook page has been an effective way of disseminating information quickly to the school district community and general public.
+You can find the Ken-Ton School District on Facebook as well as Twitter @ktufsd.

 Frequently Asked Questions: